ppy/osu-wiki/wiki/Help_Center/en.md

 Other games encounter this issue a lot with what is commonly known as "smurfs" - accounts with low playtimes and totals that inflate the rankings and prevent other users from playing competitively.

-In osu!, we are very much against multiple accounts (or multiaccounts as we call them), and we enforce a strict rule of only one account per person, ever.
+In osu!, we are very much against users having multiple accounts, and we enforce a strict rule of only one account per person, ever.

 You get to play on the first account you ever registered with us, and that's it!